billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 we've tested and works fine for at most 8 probes.
 You can't (and don't need to) buy any other controller.
 This requires at least a PCIe Gen 1 x1 slot.

-* The 1083 chassis has a built-in Thunderbolt 3 remote controller (link) which we've tested and works fine at 32 probes.
+* The 1083 (5-slot) chassis has a built-in Thunderbolt 3 remote controller
+(link) which we've tested and works fine at 32 probes as far as bandwidth is concerned.
+Note that to really do 32 probes you should use a workstation plus a controller that is more stable than Thunderbolt.
+On this chassis you can't (and don't need to) buy any other controller.

+* The 1090 (2-slot) chassis has a built-in Thunderbolt 3 remote controller
+(link) which we've tested and works fine.
 You can't (and don't need to) buy any other controller.
+If you configure this with one imec module and one NI 6341 I/O module, you've got a setup that is about twice as big as a OneBox but with twice the channel count.
+This is a bit more flexible than a OneBox.

 ### PXI: Simplified Shopping List